Franchise and Ballot Act

-The Franchise and Ballot Act (1892) was an act of the Cape Colony Parliament, driven by Prime Minister Cecil Rhodes, which raised the property franchise qualification, thus disenfranchising a large proportion of the Cape's non-white voters, and a number of poor white voters.
+The Franchise and Ballot Act (1892) was an act of the Cape Colony Parliament, driven by Prime Minister Cecil Rhodes, which raised the property franchise qualification from £25 to £75, thus disenfranchising a large proportion of the Cape's non-white voters, and a number of poor white voters.

 It was a significant early step in overturning the Cape's liberal and multi-racial constitution.

 Background

 The Cape Colony had a system of franchise that was open to men of all races, dating back to its early constitution in 1853 and its achievement of "Responsible Government" in 1872.
 Under this system, the right to vote was based on £25 property franchise regardless of race.

 In the ensuing decade, increasing numbers of the Cape's Black African citizens became politically active.
 By the 1880s, the Cape's Prime Minister Cecil Rhodes was disturbed by the prospect that white politicians may eventually be sidelined in many Cape Constituencies where non-white voters formed a majority.
 As more and more African citizens exercised their right to vote under the law as it existed, their vote looked to soon be decisive.

 The Cape Colony was also unique of all the countries in southern Africa for its multi-racial franchise.
 At this time in the Transvaal and the Orange Free State indigenous Africans had no voting rights, and in Natal very few non-whites had the right to vote.